 An ASHP installation starts with a detailed room by room heat loss survey, a hot water demand survey and a quote that includes the hydronic design with low flow temperature (<45C) emitters, pipework flow rates, cylinder heat loss per day, fan noise level & electrical diversity calculation.
 This level of detailed design will maximise the heat pump’s efficiency and so minimise running costs.
 Your installer can then order the exact equipment to fit your home.

-The flow temperature at design outdoor temperature as low as possible.
+The flow temperature at design outdoor temperature should be as low as possible.
 Ideally 45C or below, but could be higher if emitters really can't be up-sized to suffice at 45C.
 The flow temperature control should use weather compensation (i.e., the flow temperature should set based on the outdoor air temperature to allow lower flow temperatures in milder temperatures.

 For hot water, the delta T of the water heating the tank should be minimised.